 The Executive Director, in addition to managing and overseeing all commission staff, serves as the laboratory's Quality Assurance Officer (QAO).
 The QAO's responsibility is to produce and maintain the Quality Management Plan and Laboratory Quality Control Manual current and to successfully implement a NELAC compliant quality system.
-IEC's QAO reviews the effectiveness and suitability of the quality system at least annually through internal lab audits, field audits and annual management reviews.
-Although primarily a supervisory role, due to the small size of the IEC staff, the QAO may, at times, perform some limited analyses.
-NYSDOH ELAP, IEC's primary accrediting authority, has allowed this dual role in instances where available resources make the staffing of a completely independent Quality Assurance Officer impossible or impractical.
-The QAO must meet all of the training requirements required of laboratory analysts, including the completion of initial and ongoing demonstrations of capability (DOC's) for those parameters the QAO may perform.
+IEC's QAO reviews the effectiveness and suitability of the quality system at least annually through internal lab audits, field audits and annual management reviews, which are submitted to NYSDOH and NJDEP as per certification requirements NYSDOH ELAP, IEC's primary accrediting authority, has allowed this dual role in instances where available resources make the staffing of a completely independent Quality Assurance Officer impossible or impractical.
 The QAO has overall responsibility for the technical operation of the lab.
 The QAO, or designee, is also responsible for arranging and overseeing all support services including instrument service contracts, subcontracting sample analyses, and physical maintenance of the laboratory.
 The QAO (Executive Director) reports directly to the IEC Executive Committee.
 The QAO is responsible for providing supervision to all IEC personnel to ensure adherence to documented procedures.
 When the Executive Director is not present, the most senior Environmental Analyst will be appointed to supervise.
 The Executive Director shall certify that personnel with appropriate educational and/or technical background perform all tests for which the lab is accredited.

-The Commission's Environmental Analyst III (Chemist) performs chemistry analyses, microbiological analyses, metal analyses, QA/QC tests and proficiency tests as required, in order to maintain the laboratory's certifications with state and federal governments.
+The Commission's Environmental Analyst III (Chemist) performs chemistry analyses, microbiological analyses, metal analyses, QA/QC tests and proficiency tests as required, to maintain the laboratory's certifications with the respective state governments and the federal government.
 The Chemist is also responsible for assisting with the maintenance of laboratory instruments and overseeing routine laboratory operations.

-The Commission staff includes two Environmental Analysts who are responsible for sample collection and field analyses at wastewater treatment plants, industrial facilities and ambient water quality surveys in the Interstate Environmental District.
+The Commission staff includes four additional Environmental Analysts who are responsible for sample collection and field analyses at wastewater treatment plants, industrial facilities and ambient water quality surveys in the Interstate Environmental District (IED).
 The Environmental Analysts may also assist with media and reagent prep, and microbiology and chemistry analyses in the laboratory after completing the appropriate demonstration of capability studies.

 The laboratory's accommodations, test areas, energy sources, lighting, heating and ventilation facilitate proper performance of tests.
 Work spaces and entryways to the laboratory, sample receipt areas, sample storage areas, chemical and waste storage areas and data handling and storage areas are made available and known to the laboratory's personnel.
 Effective separation is provided between neighboring areas in which incompatible activities are taking place in order to prevent cross contamination.
 Environmental conditions that have an effect on test results shall be monitored and documented.